Role-Specific Applications

 “I wear multiple hats—which role should I use?”

-Build different workflows for different hats.
+Build different workflows for different modes.
 When you’re coordinating your team, use manager patterns.
-When you’re producing deliverables directly, use IC patterns.
-The framework adapts.
+When you’re producing deliverables, use IC patterns.
+I run at least three workflows that serve different parts of my work—they don’t need to be consistent with each other.
+The key is recognizing which hat you’re wearing when the trigger fires.

 “These examples don’t match my exact role.”